 - Bank of America Transfer Limit Per Month: Each month you can make up to 6 withdrawals from savings, with no penalties.
 After that, you're charged a $10 Withdrawal Fee (unless you maintain a minimum daily balance of $20,000 in the account).

-- How Many Transfers from Savings to Checking Allowed Wells Fargo: Wells Fargo has a 6 transfers limit, and will charge you a $15 excess activity fee for going over it.
+- How Many Transfers from Savings to Checking Allowed Wells Fargo: Wells Fargo has a 6 transfers limit (though they say to check your account's specific terms and conditions), and will charge you a $12.50 excess activity fee for going over it.
 Online and mobile transfers above the limit are automatically declined, FYI, to protect you from having your account closed down and/or converted to a checking account.

 How Can this Can Affect Your Overdraft Protections and Cost You Money